gianPerissutti/gianPerissutti/README.md

 ## About Me

-I'm Gianfranco Perissutti, an Electrical Engineering student with a passion for robotics, critical systems, and IoT projects.
+I'm Gianfranco Perissutti, an Electronics Engineering student with a passion for robotics, critical systems, and IoT projects.
 I thrive on hands-on experiences, constantly expanding my knowledge through practical applications and projects.

 - 🔌 Currently studying Electrical Engineering
 - 🤖 Passionate about Robotics